vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/licenses/New-VCFLicenseKey.md

 ### -productType

 Specifies the product type for the license key.
-One of: SDDC_MANAGER, VCENTER, VSAN, ESXI, NSXT.
+One of: SDDC_MANAGER, VCENTER, VSAN, ESXI, NSXT, WCP.

 ```yaml
 Type: String